 - 2018: Metasemantics, Intentions and Circularity.
 Synthese (with Lukas Lewerentz).According to intentionalism, a demonstrative d refers to an object o only if the speaker intends d to refer to o.
 Intentionalism is a popular view in metasemantics, but Gauker has recently argued that it is circular.
 We defend intentionalism against this objection, by showing that Gauker’s argument rests on a misconstrual of the aim of metasemantics.
 We then introduce two related, but distinct circularity objections: the worry that intentionalism is uninformative, and the problem of intentional bootstrapping, according to which it is impossible to have referential intentions.
 We also show how intentionalists could respond to these new objections.Link via Publisher

-- Upcoming: Carnap’s Internal Platonism.
-Modal Metaphysics: Issues on the (Im)Possible VII, Bratislava.
+- 2019: Carnap’s Internal Platonism.
+Serious Metaphysics Group, Cambridge; Modal Metaphysics: Issues on the (Im)Possible VII, Bratislava.